PyFixest Sprint in Heilbronn

 Our main goals for the sprint:

-• Rust backend: Finalize the port from Numba to Rust and deprecate the Numba dependency, with continued optimization of our core demeaning algorithm
+• Rust backend: Finalize the port from Numba to Rust and deprecate the Numba dependency, with continued optimization of our core demeaning algorithm.
+We still have to port logic for HAC standard errors and randomisation inference.

-• Internal refactor: Introduce a cleaner class hierarchy with a proper base estimation class
+• Internal refactor: Introduce a cleaner class hierarchy with a proper base estimation class.
+Currently, all estimation classes inherit from Feols.

 We’re also hoping to make progress on: